-The BlackBerry Leap announced this week has a five-inch screen and is all-touch.
+The Leap phone announced this week has a five-inch screen and is all-touch.
 It’ll sell for about half the price of today’s premium phones.
 A lower-than-premium screen resolution will help keep the price down.
 Leap will be the only rectangular big-screen phone running the BlackBerry 10 software.

 There’s also a phone with a slide-out keyboard.
-BlackBerry promises another with both a slide out keyboard and a Samsung Galaxy S6-style curved screen.
+BlackBerry promises another with both a slide-out keyboard and a Samsung Galaxy S6-style curved screen.

 BlackBerry’s sales pitch continues to push the extra level of security that it says other phone makers can’t match.

 Until now that message has mainly been for companies who see business benefits in keeping data from prying eyes.
 The latest pitch seems to target people worried about who can get at their private data.